spacegiant/napoleon/README.md

 Future plans: other list types such as weighted lists (in csv format probably), lists that have two tables linked (e.g. mythic action/subject).

+**Note**: You need to reload app to get the list to register as a Command.

 ## Weighted random item
 Use this for lists that pick an option on say a 25-30 on a d100 roll.
 In this case it's weight is 6 (25,26,27,28,29,30).